openscad/openscad/README.md

 ### Building for Windows

-OpenSCAD for Windows is usually cross-compiled from Linux using the [http://mxe.cc](http://mxe.cc) system.
+OpenSCAD for Windows is usually cross-compiled from Debian Linux using the [http://mxe.cc](http://mxe.cc) system.
 However it can also be built under Windows using Msys2 (http://www.msys2.org/).
 If you wish to attempt an MSVC build on Windows, please see this site: